ZainabMehboob/ZainabMehboob/README.md

 </details>

 ## Education 🎓
-* Bachelor's degree in Computer Science
+* Bachelor's degree in Information Technology
 * Courses: Machine Learning and AI
 <br>Feel free to reach out if you're interested in collaborating on projects or if you have any question.